xsuite/xsuite/docs/line_api.rst

      - Configure radiation within the line.
    * - :ref:`configure_​spin(...) <line-api-radiation-spin-and-intra-beam-scattering-method-configure-spin>`
      - Configure the spin model for the line.
-   * - :ref:`collimators <line-api-radiation-spin-and-intra-beam-scattering-property-collimators>`
-     - Interface to Xcoll collimator tools for this line.
-   * - :ref:`scattering <line-api-radiation-spin-and-intra-beam-scattering-property-scattering>`
+   * - :ref:`xcoll <line-api-radiation-spin-and-intra-beam-scattering-property-xcoll>`
-     - Interface to Xcoll scattering tools for this line.
+     - Xcoll-specific helpers associated with this line.

 .. _line-api-energy-longitudinal-state-summary: